Why Choose Ramah

 Registration

-Sha’ar Philadelphia is part of the National Ramah Sha’ar Hebrew program.
+Sha’ar is part of the National Ramah Sha’ar Hebrew program.
 It is made possible with guidance from the Areivim Philanthropic Group and The Foundation for Jewish Camp.

 Sha'ar FAQ's